English Faculty and Staff

 Academic Areas of Interest

-American Literature, Southern Literature, Food Studies, Women's Studies, authorship, creative writing
+American Literature, Southern Literature, Cookbooks, Food Studies, Women's Studies, authorship, rhetoric and composition

 Personal Areas of Interest